 Please do not share the printouts or digital files with others for their use.
 Instead, send your friends and coworkers to this page do download their own copies!

 This I Spy printable is available in two difficulties.

 Both puzzles have the same cute Valentine’s Day images.
 If you like the images, be sure to check out these free printable Valentine’s Day coloring pages for kids!
 You’ll find some of the same images, like the llama with heart glasses, as coloring pages.

 The first is easier with each picture used only once or twice.
 It’s perfect for children who are just learning their numbers.
 Older toddlers can even do this one with some help!
 (My daughter is so pleased with her ability to count two objects and loves this game.)

 The second I Spy Valentines printable is slightly more difficult and better for children who are more advanced with the counting skills.
 Each image is included 2-4 times.

-If you want even more low-prep activities, grab both of these I Spy printables and over a dozen more activities in the Valentine’s Day activity mega bundle for just $3.99!
+If you want even more low-prep activities, to keep your little one busy and learning grab both of these I Spy printables and over a dozen more activities in the Valentine’s Day activity bundle for just $3.99!
 You’ll receive activities for children from ages 2-12 with fine motor practice sheets, mazes, sudoku, and more!

 Natasha Núñez is a former classroom teacher with a Masters of the Arts in Teaching.
 She also is a registered yoga teacher & holds a certificate in natural skincare formulation from the School of Natural Skincare.
 She shares her passion for education, positive parenting, free printables, and recipes for DIY bath & home products.
 Learn more about Natasha and where she’s been featured.